-Ms. Young has been based in New York, Hong Kong and Tokyo and speaks Japanese, Mandarin Chinese and French.
-She is a Trustee of the Asia Foundation; Lifetime Trustee of the Aspen Institute; Associate Fellow of Davenport College, Yale University; and a member of the Council on Foreign Relations and Committee of 100.
+Ms. Young was based in Hong Kong in the pioneering early 1970’s, did her first China deal in 1979, and in 1981 was the first woman, minority and youngest partner to found and head a New York branch law office.
+She has been lead advisor on projects throughout Asia and is conversant in Japanese, Mandarin Chinese and French.
+She is a Trustee Emeritus of the Asia Foundation; Lifetime Trustee of the Aspen Institute; Associate Fellow of Davenport College, Yale University; and a Life Member of the Council on Foreign Relations.

 Ms. Young has received numerous awards for her civic and business leadership.
 She was honored by the Boy Scouts of America (NY Councils) “Distinguished Woman of the Year” Award, “New York Doers” Award, the New Jersey “Best Women in Business” Award and the New York Women’s Agenda Star Award.
 She received the “Justice in Action” Award from the Asian American Legal Defense and Education Fund, the “Most Influential APA New Yorkers” Award from the National Association of Asian American Professionals, the Yale Asian American Alumni Leadership Award and the ASCEND “Inspirational Leadership” Award.
 She was listed by Crain’s as one of the “Top 100 Minority Executives” and by Harvard Law Bulletin as one of the top 50 women graduates of Harvard Law School.